GEOG 469, Energy Industry Applications of GIS - Spring 2019 Syllabus

-NOTE: ArcGIS for Desktop (Advanced) 10.x is a commercial software package that is restricted to personal use by the student.
+NOTE: ArcGIS Pro 2.x is a commercial software package that is restricted to personal use by the student.
 It is unlawful for anyone to use this software package without the appropriate commercial license from Esri Inc. to generate personal or corporate profit or revenue.
-ArcGIS for Desktop (Advanced) 10.x only runs on a Windows operating system.
-If you are using a Mac computer, please read the instructions for using "arcGIS on a Mac" under the Resources menu.
+ArcGIS Pro 2.x only runs on a Windows operating system.
+If you are using a Mac computer, please read the instructions for using "Using ArcGIS Pro on a Mac".

-All additional materials needed for this course are presented on our course website and in Canvas.
+All additional materials needed for this course are presented on our course website.
 In order to take this course, you need to have an active Penn State Access Account user ID and password (used to access the online course resources).
 If you have any questions about obtaining or activating your Penn State Access Account, please contact the World Campus.

 Assignments and Grading

 This course will rely on a variety of methods to assess and evaluate student learning:

 - Automated online quizzes (5% of total grade) to keep track of student performance in individual lessons and to help instructors ensure that students complete the required assignments on schedule.
 Quizzes will include multiple-choice, matching, and short-answer questions.
 They represent "low-stakes" evaluations of student progress, meant to encourage keeping up with the course material.

 - Required participation in online discussion forums (20% of total grade) to provide opportunities for instructors to gauge students’ progress.
 Subsequent small group discussions will reveal students abilities to effectively articulate key concepts.

 - Learning activities (15% of total grade) that require students to research resources and solutions to problems related to the energy industry.